 VIPRS has access to the State's intellectual property registry data, operating manual and software.
 A condition of the arrangement is that data will be kept secure.
-[AASB 1059.28(a),(c)(vi)]
+[AASB 1059.28(a),(c)(vi)].

+The assets that form part of this arrangement have been assessed as providing a public service.
+The VIPRS also manage some of the delivery of the public service at its own discretion.
+The services that VIPRS manage include processing property register data searches, registrations of intellectual property, inquiries and modifications to the intellectual property register.
+The VIPRS have continued to deliver these services to the public in a smooth manner, ensuring service delivery requirements are maintained.
 VIPRS must meet key performance indicators throughout the term of the agreement which will be reviewed on a quarterly basis.
 Where the Department is satisfied with the performance of VIPRS, there is an option for the arrangement to be extended for a further five-year term.
 Where there is unsatisfactory performance, the agreement allows VIPRS the opportunity to rectify its operations however if this is not the case the Department may terminate.
 [AASB 1059.28(b),(c)(iv)]